 I’ve received a settlement – what financial advice do I need now?

 If your claim is successful and you receive personal injury compensation making the most of the damages that you are awarded is critical.
 In many cases, this money is vital to your future wellbeing, as you may not be able to return to your pre-accident employment, which may impact on your future income.
-An Independent Financial Adviser (“IFA”) such as Nestor will help you invest funds received and adapting investment plans as your circumstances change over your lifetime.
+An Independent Financial Adviser (“IFA”) such as Chase de Vere will help you invest funds received and adapting investment plans as your circumstances change over your lifetime.
 An IFA can help with setting up and reviewing bank and term deposit accounts and providing a regular review of your investments.